ansidd/VisualSearch/README.md

 Other Resources:
 9. The iPython Notebook "FaceNet FineTune" was used to train the pretrained model on the custom dataset "./data/lfw_lite" (a version of LFW that has a smaller number of classes with balanced no. of images across all classes by downsampling and upsampling)
-10. The iPython Notebook "ResNet50_aws" was used to train the resnet50 model on the lfw_lite dataset.